 Who really knows?
 The other fellow's grass always looks the greenest.
 Maybe he thinks you have it soft.
 The President has said, "Each and every one of us will have to give up things to which we are accustomed.
 We shall have to live our lives with less."
-Yet there are people, and you've heard them, who are asking for more . . loudly . . gimme guys . . . calling out for all kinds of special favors.
-They don't seem to know that you can't make guns and grind axes at the same The one iob of every American is to win this war.
+Yet there are people, and you've heard them, who are asking for more . . loudly . gimme guys . . . calling out for all kinds of special favors.
+They don't seem to know that you can's make guns and grind axes at the same The one job of every American is to win this war.
 We'll do it by asking not "what more can I get?" but "what more can I do?"
 We are indebted to the Old King Cole Company of Canton, Ohio for this fine AUGUST SALES LIST SLIM The August list of sales by non-sales employees looks like the slimmest in history.
 Steve Slack batted high as usual, but every one else is off.
 With all the new goods we have to talk about we should pick up sales everywhere.
 SALES FOR THE MONTH OF AUGUST, 1943 Here is Mr. Everley's list:

-KANSAS CITY, MISSOURI Herman Lewis, 1 Cliff Adams, 2 L. Mellon, I E. E. Armstrong, M. Morris, 1 Mae Artz, 1 M. Singleton, 1 Albert Buddemeyer 1 G. Whitefield, Bette Dunn, 2 James Lawrence, 1 FORT SMITH, ARKANSAS Stevenson Slack, 10 OKLAHOMA CITY, OKLAHOMA Eleanor Pollard, 1 Thelma Snodgress, 1 Janette Lawrence, 1 Ethelyn Stout, 1 TULSA, OKLAHOMA H. Hendrickson, l Louis Owen, l TOPEKA, KANSAS Lillian Walker, 1 Lorene Hillyer, 1 M. Plumb, 1 WICHITA, KANSAS Emma Kerley, Jenkins Newspaper "Ads" VOL. XII SEPTEMBER, 1943 -Chicago Experts Say LEAD the FIELD One of our wholesale representatives on a recent visit to Chicago interviewed the two largest retail advertising authorities in the United States, and was greatly surprised upon showing them certain of our dealer hookup ads to learn that they considered our daily newspaper display ads were among the best, appearing in the Metropolitan papers today.
-Their arrangement, display and readability makes them outstanding-the selling copy is so worded as to convey the message in the fewest words-"the sales punch."
-Our representative was so impressed with their frankness that he lost no time, upon returning to Kansas City, to convey this good news to the proper authority, who is passing same on with the hope that those individuals concerned with advertising in our organization will take full advantage of our Advertising Department which is under the capable supervision of Mr. C. W. Kanaga, better known to many as "Grand Pap."
-We feel we are fortunate in having the services of a man with the broad and thorough experience Mr. Kanaga has had.
-For example:-his years of retail customer sales experience, his broad knowledge of merchandise, his background of newspaper experience, coupled with his aptitude for art and display give him a thorough knowledge to properly display, layout and inject sales appeal in all advertisements, which have proved their pulling power in a direct check on our daily retail sales.
-This is a background hard to find in any one individual, and, coupled with the statement of the above mentioned authorities, is proof to us that our Advertising Department is in capable hands.
-This article was written and printed herein without his knowledge-although he is the Editor
+KANSAS CITY, MISSOURI Herman Lewis, 1 Cliff Adams, 2 E. E. Armstrong, 1 L. Mellon, I Mae Artz, 1 M. Morris, 1 Albert Buddemeyer 1 M. Singleton, 1 G. Whitefield, James Lawrence, 1 FORT SMITH, ARKANSAS Stevenson Slack, 10 OKLAHOMA CITY, OKLAHOMA Eleanor Pollard, 1 Thelma Snodgress, 1 Janette Lawrence, 1 Ethelyn Stout, 1 TULSA, OKLAHOMA H. Hendrickson, l Louis Owen, l TOPEKA, KANSAS Lorene Hillyer, 1 Lillian Walker, 1 M. Plumb, 1 WICHITA, KANSAS Emma Kerley, 1 Jenkin One of our w Chicago interview the United States, certain of our dec daily newspaper the Metropolitan Their arrangem standing-the sell in the fewest work Our representa he lost no time, u news to the prop hope that those organization will ment which is und better known to We feel we are the broad and t example:-his ye knowledge of m perience, coupled a thorough knowl appeal in all ac power in a direct ground hard to fi statement of the our Advertising I